cssandstuff/kuaka/content/pricing.md

 Minimum charge: With the exception of driver’s licence translations, all translations have a minimum charge of $46.

+Urgent fees may apply if you require a fast turnaround.

+My preferred payment method is direct bank transfer to my NZ bank account, but other options are available upon request.

-The above rates are subject to change, so please [email](mailto:info@kuakatranslations.co.nz) for a quote.
+The above rates are subject to change, so please email info@kuakatranslations.co.nz for a quote.